 I've been lucky enough to work with a whole bunch of great clients in three different countries and meet some amazing people over the years.
 Mixing it up keeps me interested and engaged, and hopefully learning new things on a daily basis.
 I absolutely love researching, organizing, and communicating information--it floats my proverbial boat.

 A voracious reader since childhood, I always have at least one book on the go, sometimes two if I'm feeling particularly ambitious.
 (No e-readers here, thanks.
 I prefer good, old-fashioned paper books!)
-I'm currently pursuing a Master's degree in English Literature, not only because I am a massive book nerd but because I am passionate about the written word.
+I even completed a Master's degree in English Literature, not only because I am a massive book nerd but because I am passionate about the written word.

 From time-to-time I go through phases of attempting to improve my rudimentary grasp of the French language, mainly by practicing on unsuspecting French speakers when I travel to Montreal for work.